-Remove all loose deposits from the heat exchanger (especially from between the fins), using the brush provided, and remove all debris from the combustion chamber floor.
+Remove all loose deposits from the heat exchanger (especially from between the fins), using the brush provided, and remove all debris from the combustion chamber floor - take care not to damage the insulation.

 Examine the burner assembly.
 Clean the burner bars by brushing them down with a stiff bristle (not wire) brush.
 Check each bar carefully to ensure that all flame ports are clear, that there are no cracks and that all surfaces are free from accumulated deposits.